socrata/dev.socrata.com/publishers/cookbooks/alliance-exchange/overview.md

 The following are required to begin the Certification
 Process:

-* A minimum of 1 records reflecting data requirements per program (Probation, Pretrial, PSC, and Courts)
+* A minimum of 1 record reflecting data requirements per program (Probation, Pretrial, PSC, and Courts)
 * Vendor specific Credential Pair
 * Submission of the Court Mapping Tool to AOIC *(Courts